w3c/wai-mobile/index.md

 -   digital TVs
 -   wearables such as smart watches
 -   devices in car dashboards and airplace seatbacks
--   devices in household appliances and other "Internet of Things"
+-   devices in household appliances
--   and more
+-   other "Internet of Things"

-It address a wide range of issues, including:
+It address a wide range of issues:

 -   touchscreens
 -   small screen sizes
--   different input modalities, including voice and 3D touch enabled by pressure sensors
+-   different input modalities, including speech and 3D touch enabled by pressure sensors
 -   device use in a different settings, such as bright sunlight
 -   and more